kwolfenb/Website-Clone-Angular/README.md

 * _Application uses Angular routing._
 * _Each product will contain pictures, descriptions, original price and sales price, and different color options._
 * _Web application is deployed and fully functional on Firebase._
+* _Program uses Angular pipe filters to change numbers from Firebase into prices on product page._
 * _Program is in professional, portfolio-ready state._

 ## Setup/Installation Requirements